Ipoh 2012 - Sekeping Kong Heng

 Malaysian Landscape Architect Ng Sek San has been quietly building his empire of small urban retreats throughout Malaysia, and one of his latest ventures is Sekeping Kong Heng in Ipoh.
 After staying 2 nights at the nondescript but comfortable Kinta Waterfront Hotel, I moved to Sekeping Kong Heng for a night.

 Sekeping Kong Heng is located right above the famous Kong Heng Kopitiam in Ipoh Old Town, a 3-storey stand-alone shophouse from the Colonial era.
 The access is from a small side lane.
 Most taxi drivers don't even know this place existed - even though it is right under their nose.
 Luckily the kopitiam is such a landmark, just ask to be dropped off there and you should be fine.

-Also at the top floor is a common area with some sofas and hammocks for guests to chill and relax.
+Also on the top floor is a common area with some sofas and hammocks for guests to chill and relax.

-The concept for Sekeping is that of a high-end B&B. Don't expect hotel level service, and amenities are minimal.
-What you do get is a minimalist yet sylish design in a beautiful but slightly dilapidated heritage building.
+The concept for Sekeping is that of a high-end B&B. Don't expect hotel-level service, and amenities are minimal.
+What you do get is a minimalist yet stylish design in a beautiful but slightly dilapidated heritage building.
 Certainly not for everyone, but I loved it.